jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/2_Loadcase/3_Curv_1D.typ

 #figure(
   image("../../../../1_Data/2_Figs/0_Content/1_Chap/2_Loadcases/3_Curv_1D/4_Ca_0.6_Pr_Variabel_Undisturbed_Method_1.svg",
   width: 100%),
-  caption: [magnitude of the averaged curvature for the normalized span position one portion of the undistributed area using method 1 accroding to @eq_53 for different pressure values ranging from $15 "MPa"$ to $110 "MPa"$ and a constant lift coefficent of  $C_L approx 0.6$.], ) <fig_49>
+  caption: [magnitude of the averaged curvature for the normalized span position for one portion of the undistributed area using method 1 accroding to @eq_53 for different pressure values ranging from $15 "MPa"$ to $110 "MPa"$ and a constant lift coefficent of  $C_L approx 0.6$.], ) <fig_49>

 // ========================================================================== //